-Because rheumatic fever is caused by a reaction to the bacteria that cause Strep throat, diagnosis and treatment of this condition can prevent it from developing into rheumatic fever.
-Symptoms of Strep throat can include:
+RF is caused by a reaction to the bacteria that cause strep throat, so that diagnosis and treatment of this condition can prevent it from developing into RF.

 Arthritis, or pain and swelling in the joints, affects 75 percent of patients.
 It normally starts in the larger joints, such as the knees, ankles, wrists, and elbows, before moving to other joints.
 This inflammation normally resolves within 4-6 weeks, without causing permanent damage.